.

 History:

-Built as part of the Chicago, North Shore & Milwaukee Railroad's Skokie Valley Route, a high-speed bypass for the interurban around the more congested North Shore suburbs, the Chicago rapid transit had trackage rights on the line and operated local service to intermediate stations between Howard and Dempster, including Main.
-Although North Shore Line trains also used these tracks for their Skokie Valley trains, only the CRT stopped at this station.
-Both the North Shore Line and Chicago Rapid Transit Company were owned by utilities magnate Samuel Insull.
+Main Street station was built as part of the Chicago, North Shore & Milwaukee Railroad's Skokie Valley Route, a high-speed bypass for the interurban around the more congested North Shore suburbs.
+The North Shore Line never used this stop, however -- though built as part of the Skokie Valley Route project, it was intended as a local stop for "L" trains.
+The Chicago Rapid Transit Company (CRT), owner and operator of the "L" at the time, had trackage rights on the line and operated local service to intermediate stations between Howard and Dempster, including Main.
+Both the North Shore Line and CRT were owned by utilities magnate Samuel Insull.